RajeshKurva/Mini_project/README.md

 Trihalomethanes: Measured using gas chromatography to identify and quantify these chemical compounds.

 Turbidity: Measured with a turbidimeter, which determines the clarity of water based on light scattering.

+The goal is to assess and ensure water quality for safe consumption by measuring various chemical and physical parameters, such as pH, hardness, and turbidity.
+This evaluation helps identify contaminants and their concentrations, ensuring compliance with health standards.
+Ultimately, the aim is to protect public health and the environment by providing safe drinking water.